orov-io/maryread/README.md

 e.Use(DefaultRequestZeroLoggerConfig())
 ```
 It relies in the provided logger functionality, like the body dump middleware.
 Use the zerologger and the echo requestLogger middleware to log request info.

+## TODO list

+[] Migrate current middleware to fit the echo provided middleware (a default initializer and an initializer with options... perhaps other initializer with default config overrides by env vars...)
+[] Decouple auth middleware from firebase.